7440 search results for Pavement

 .
 Meet the criteria specified for a depth of top of pavement layer from surface of greater than 4, .
 234-8 Thickness Requirements.
 234-8.1 G e neral: When the Department pays for the pavement, thickness of less than 2 1/2 inches: 25 lbs/sy.
 234-8.4 Pavement Exceeding Allowable Deficiency, lbs/sy for pavements with a specified thickness of 2 1/2 inches or more, or (2) in excess of 25 lbs/sy for pavements with a specified thickness of less than 2 1/2 inches, the Engineer may require

-Licensing Inspections Pavement Inspections Airport Directory Information Please, 07-01-1970 Airport License 07-01-1969 Pavement Inspections Pavement condition is assessed utilizing the pavement condition, provides a means for systematically assessing pavement condition, efforts required to sustain functional pavement conditions
+Inspections Pavement Inspections Airport Directory Information Please explore, 07-01-1973 Airport License 07-01-1972 Pavement Inspections Pavement condition is assessed utilizing the pavement, methodology provides a means for systematically assessing pavement condition, , or reconstruction efforts required to sustain functional pavement conditions